 Richard Owens received his doctorate in education from the University of Nebraska.
 He spent over 20 years teaching in K-12 schools, served as an administrator for Western Hills Area Education Agency, and taught more than 20 years at Morningside College.
 After retiring from his full-time teaching duties, he spent many years working part-time as professional development coordinator for Morningside’s education department.
 At present, his primary role at the college is in professional development for advanced internships.

 Dr. Owens has received many accolades for his work – both in and out of the classroom – on behalf of individuals with disabilities.
-Honors include the Learning Disabilities Association of America’s 2015 Sam Kirk Award, 2007 Governor’s Award, Siouxland’s Celebrating Diversity Project, and many others.
+Honors include the LDA of America’s 2015 Sam Kirk Award, 2007 Governor’s Award, Siouxland’s Celebrating Diversity Project, and many others.

 Dr. Lynne Cannon has been involved with LDA since its early days.
 At the national level, she held several offices, including President, and was Editor of Learning Disabilities: A Multidisciplinary Journal.
 She has also been deeply involved in LDA-IA, taking many leadership roles over the years.
 In her role as board consultant, Lynne continues to offer valuable guidance.